The Theory of Producing

 Water and steam are often used as

 heat carriers in heating systems.
-It is well known that water boils and evaporates at
+It is known to everyone that water boils

 retained in liquid form (by higher pressure) even when the molecules

 increase their internal velocities and thus level of energy (by higher

 temperature).
 For instance a pressure of 10 bar gauge (11 bar

 absolute) equals an evaporation temperature of 184°C. These temperature /